alextianyf/Gradient-Descent-Insights-into-Behavior-and-Optimization-Challenges/README.md

 # Gradient Descent: Insights into Behavior and Optimization Challenges

 This notebook demonstrates how different initialization strategies and learning rates affect the convergence of the gradient descent optimizer on various cost functions.

-## Project Motivation

-Gradient descent is fundamental to modern machine learning.
-Understanding its failure modes helps practitioners debug models and select better hyperparameters.

-## Project Overview

-This notebook investigates the following key aspects of gradient descent:
+The following key aspects of gradient descent were investigated:

 - How the **initial values** of coefficients affect convergence

 - The impact of **learning rate selection** on optimization efficiency

 - **Visualization of the MSE surface** to illustrate optimization paths

 - Common pitfalls such as **slow convergence**, **divergence**, and **local minima**

 - How to **manually implement gradient descent from scratch**, without using external libraries — which deepens understanding of the algorithm and may be beneficial for future debugging or job interviews

 The goal is to **diagnose and understand the practical limitations** of gradient-based optimization methods — a valuable perspective for both data science and machine learning engineering tasks.

+> Project Motivation: Gradient descent is fundamental to modern machine learning.
+Understanding its failure modes helps practitioners debug models and select better hyperparameters.

 ## File Structure